Vhastom/BetterDiscord-Flame-Planet-Theme/README.md

-You nee BetterDiscord to apply this theme
+You need BetterDiscord to apply this theme